elobato92/Paper/Rough.md

           print (*basket, sep=", ", end=".\n")

 The syntax of a function is more complicated than that of a statement, which makes it a bit more difficult to read and program for new programmers.
-It is much less intuitive to have to include an extra seperator value to the print statement, for example, which can made this particular segment of code harder to read.
+It is much less intuitive to have to include an extra separator value to the print statement, for example, which can made this particular segment of code harder to read.
 The overall output is simple, but the implementation requires significantly more initial information and resources to code properly than simply making a statement to print the variable "basket".